JRL-CARI-CNR-UNIBS/graph_core/README.md

 fi
 ```

-These settings are necessary to make the installed libraries visible.

 ## Installing within a Catkin workspace
 To build `graph_core` within a Catkin workspace, ensure you have set `catkin config --install`.
 You do not need to export the paths as shown above, but you need to source the `install/setup.bash` file.